 Based on the faeries’ teachings on Celtic spirituality, we formed a Celtic Christian home church called Avalon Grove, which meets eight times a year to honor the Celtic holidays.
 We also authored two books on the fair folk, Gnomes in the Garden and The Celtic Owl.

 So there you have the short version of how we came to personally know and love faeries.
-It has been a long and interesting journey, and it’s not over yet.
-We invite you to continue reading to find out more about faeries and how you might perhaps meet some yourself.
+It has been an interesting journey, and it’s not over yet.
+We invite you to continue reading to find out more about faeries and how you might meet some yourself.
 And then step outside, away from the computer, to greet Mother Earth and her faerie children.